Tuesday, 19 July 2016

 We joined the main road and walked towards the church, a great sprawling array of apses and transepts under a sharp-pointed steeple.

 Around the corner, the street was lined with chestnut trees, under which we saw, to our great relief, people dining outside the Hôtel des Voyageurs.
 By some miracle we had arrived in time to join them (1 pm) and in minutes we were sitting at our ease at a table, with our packs on the chairs beside us.

-We chose the menu du jour for the amazing price of €9, which comprised pork casserole with rice and a courgette tart, followed by îles flottantes or cheese.
+We chose the menu du jour for the amazing price of €9, which comprised pork casserole with rice and a courgette tart, followed by a dessert of îles flottantes or cheese.

 Keith had the former, I had the latter.
 The lunch came with a half-litre of red wine and we felt that we were in heaven.

 All the other diners were French except for one couple who were speaking some unintelligible tongue.
 Later they came over and spoke to us in English and it turned out they were Norwegians, far from home, although they laughed when we said so, given where we came from.